web2py/py4web/docs/chapter-01.rst

 Web2py always suffered from one problem: its monolithic design.
 The most experienced Python developers did not understand how to use its components outside of the framework and how to use third party components within the framework.
-This was for good reason, as we did not care too much about them.
 We thought of web2py as a perfect tool that did not have to be broken into pieces because that would compromise its security.
 It turned out that we were wrong, and playing well with others is important.
 Hence, since 2015 we worked on three fronts: